IMDCalculationFormula.ChangePeriod

 Example

-Executing the example requires that the repository contains multidimensional calculation on DB server with the MDCalc_1 identifier.
+Executing the example requires that the repository contains multidimensional calculation on database server with the MDCalc_1 identifier.
 Time dependency is enabled for formulas.

 Var